-Below are some of the initiatives sponsored by the Philosophy Department at Lehman College for students with an interest in philosophy.
+Below are some of the initiatives sponsored by the Philosophy Department at Lehman College.

 Phi Sigma Tau is the International Honors Society in Philosophy.
 The aims of Phi Sigma Tau are expressed in the Greek motto "Philounton Sophian Timay," which means “the honor of those who love wisdom.”
 The society exists to award distinction to students who have high achievements and personal interest in the subject of philosophy, to promote student interest in research and advanced study in the field, to facilitate the publication of student research, to encourage a professional spirit and friendship among those who have a marked ability in the field, and to promote philosophy among the general collegiate public.

 Students interested in joining Phi Sigma Tau must have completed three semesters of collegiate work generally and have completed two semester-length courses in the philosophy department with a minimum 3.0 Grade Point Average in those courses.
 Interested students should contact Prof. James Mahon.

 The Jerome Weinstock Essay Prize is an annual prize that honors the best paper written for a philosophy course.
 The paper can be on any topic.
 The entries are reviewed by a committee of professors from the department and the winner is presented with a certificate and monetary prize ($300) at the annual initiation ceremony of Phi Sigma Tau, the International Honors Society in Philosophy.